Godless (miniseries)

-Godless is an American Western drama streaming television miniseries created, written and directed by Scott Frank.
-In the series, set in 1884, a young outlaw on the run from his vengeful mentor winds up in a small New Mexico town populated almost entirely by women.
-The seven-episode series began production in Santa Fe, New Mexico, in September 2016, and was released on Netflix globally on November 22, 2017.
+Godless is an American Western drama miniseries created, written and directed by Scott Frank.
+It stars Jack O'Connell, Michelle Dockery, Scoot McNairy, Merritt Wever, Thomas Brodie-Sangster, Tantoo Cardinal, Kim Coates, Sam Waterston, and Jeff Daniels.
+Set in 1884, a young outlaw on the run from his vengeful mentor winds up in a small New Mexico town populated almost entirely by women.

+The series began production in Santa Fe, New Mexico, in September 2016, and was released on Netflix on November 22, 2017.
 The series received positive reviews, and was named one of the year's 10 best by The Washington Post and Vanity Fair.